Which AI copilots integrate with Zendesk? A complete 2026 guide

 Zendesk Copilot

-Pricing: Zendesk Copilot is usually an add-on to their Suite plans, so the cost is rolled into your overall Zendesk subscription.
+Pricing: Zendesk Copilot is usually an add-on to their Suite plans, offering tiered pricing options that allow you to scale your AI capabilities as your team grows.

 eesel AI

-eesel AI is a flexible AI platform that provides both a copilot for agent help and a fully autonomous AI agent.
-It was designed from the start to be powerful yet incredibly easy to use.
+eesel AI is a flexible AI platform that acts as a complementary add-on, providing both a copilot for agent help and an AI agent that works within the Zendesk ecosystem.

 Strengths: